AIB scraps plan to make 70 branches cashless after public outcry

 AIB said it will scrap plans to make 70 of its 170 branches cashless after members of the public, various organisations and politicians criticised the plan.

-Notes, coins, cheques, foreign exchange and bank drafts would have been unavailable at the branches from the autumn, which cash machines outside would have been removed.
+Notes, coins, cheques, foreign exchange and bank drafts would have been unavailable at the branches from the autumn, and cash machines outside would have been removed.

 There was sharp criticism of AIB’s plan, with politicians pointing out the bank took almost 21 billion euros of taxpayers’ money and is 60% owned by the state.